 2. Regulations: Many industries implement constant updates required by regulatory bodies that vary from one country to another.
 A professional LSP maintains records of all changes and makes sure that their team abides by them in all translation projects.

 4. Native, certified translators: In addition to being knowledgeable with the industry, the technical translator should be native to the target language and familiar with the culture of the end-user.
+The translator also should be very familiar with the processes applied and be well versed with the subject.
+Experience with translation tools to manage and store the translation is also essential to success.

 Many agencies use generalist translators to provide all kinds of translations.
 Hence, their services might be cheaper than specialized LSPs with emphasis on technical translation.
 However, the results often show big gaps in quality.
 This will negatively reflect on the end-users’ perception of the company’s commitment to quality and on its image.